Frequently Asked Questions about

-How do I adjust the Lesson Plans if we have a 4-day school week?
+How do I adjust the Lesson Plans if I don’t teach SWR five days each week?

 What do we do if we don’t finish all of the assignments when they’re assigned?

-Refer to the Teaching Tips in the Lesson Plans for how to modify your lessons for your teaching situation and how to select the most important activities if you cannot get to everything.
+The Lesson Plans Teacher’s Manual will offer suggestions for for how to modify your lessons and how to select the most important activities if you cannot get to everything.

 We do SWR with a modified approach because my student has dyslexia/vision problems/auditory issues, etc, how will these plans work for us?

 When a teacher follows the methods as laid out in the SWR book and the teaching sequence as presented in the Lesson Plans, the struggling student will flourish.
-Modifications can be made to the breadth of the lessons (see “Teaching Tips”), but the teaching sequence will be the same.
+Modifications can be made to the breadth of the lessons, but the teaching sequence will be the same.